how the dream was born under a piano in 1951

 When Rod Stewart and Ronnie Wood left the Jeff Beck Group, Beck was re-forming his band and looking for a new lead singer.
 Tyler heard this news and asked Perry and Hamilton to be his backup band to record and send a demo tape.
 “He’d heard that the Jeff Beck Group were looking for a new singer,” said Perry.

-They eventually came together to record a version of I’m Down by The Beatles.
+They eventually came together to record a version of “I’m Down” by The Beatles.
 The session was a success, and Tyler and Perry continued jamming for hours afterward, solidifying their friendship.
 The demo tape never made it to Beck.

-Kramer, who knew Tyler from their days in Yonkers, had moved to Boston to study at the Berklee College Of Music and joined the band after hearing Perry and Hamilton play.
+Kramer, who knew Tyler from their days in Yonkers, had moved to Boston to study at the Berklee College of Music and joined the band after hearing Perry and Hamilton play.
 Tabano was a childhood friend of Tyler from Yonkers and a fellow member of The Strangers.

-During their early days in Boston, they struggled financially and took on various odd jobs to make ends meet.
+During their early days in Boston, they struggled financially and took various odd jobs to make ends meet.
 Tyler worked in a bagel shop, Perry worked as a janitor and swept floors at a synagogue, and Hamilton was an orderly at a nursing home.
 Kramer didn’t work, and Tabano sold leather goods.
 The band also played low-paying gigs at venues like frat parties and high school dances.
 Much of their earnings went toward rent, food, and getting high while watching reruns of the Three Stooges.

-“I’m the only one of us that really had a job.
-Joe Perry had a job a couple of times.
+“I’m the only one of us that really had a job,” said Tabano.
+“Joe Perry had a job a couple of times.
 He would work at a place for a week and then say, ‘I can’t do this.’
 I don’t think Joey Kramer was working at the time.
 Steven definitely wasn’t working.
-Tom wasn’t working.
-I was only one had a job.
-We were scrounging money all the time.
-We’d do a gig here and there during the time,” said Tabano.
+Tom wasn’t working… We were scrounging money all the time.
+We’d do a gig here and there during the time.”

 The unnamed band, referred to only as “Joe’s new band” or “Steven’s new band,” played their first show on November 6, 1970, at Nipmuc Regional High School in Mendon, Massachusetts, for $50.
 They got the gig because Joe Perry’s mother, who worked at a nearby school, knew Carl Olson, a history teacher at Nipmuc, and helped organize it.
 Tickets were about a dollar.